Two men shot at outdoor skating rink in midtown Manhattan

 The rink, in Bryant Park near the New York Public Library and a block from Times Square, is surrounded by gift shops and stalls, and draws crowds of people, who wait in line to skate free of charge in the shadow of skyscrapers ringing the park.

-Reporting by Chris Michaud and Jonathan Allen; Editing by Cynthia Johnston and Sandra Maler
+Reporting by Chris Michaud, Jonathan Allen and Chris Francescani; Editing by Cynthia Johnston, Steve Gorman and Mohammad Zargham